c4tom/DreamDevBox/docs/maintenance/checkout-different-devilbox-release.rst

 .. warning::
    Whenever you check out a different version, make sure that your ``.env`` file is up-to-date with the bundled ``env-example`` file.
-Different Devilbox releases might require different settings to be available inside the ``.env`` file.
+Different DreamDevBox releases might require different settings to be available inside the ``.env`` file.
 Refer to the next section for how to create the ``.env`` file.